 GDPR specifies that personal information must be securely deleted once it is no longer required for the purpose it was originally obtained for.
 Organisations must, therefore, ensure that confidentiality and compliance is maintained to the very end.

 GDPR is an EU directive, affecting all businesses within the EU and UK.
 GDPR also applies to businesses outside these areas who carry EU and UK data.
-For the UK, GDPR will continue to apply after the pending withdrawal from the EU.
+For the UK, GDPR will continue to apply after the withdrawal from the EU.

 Security Solutions for GDPR Compliance